Marketing On Snapchat - Everything You Need To Know

 The novelty of “self-destruct” or “auto-delete” messages won millennials over making Snapchat a social media platform like none other.
-The ‘stories’ feature, introduced two years after the app inception, gained popularity and helped the platform carve a niche for themselves among the mobile-obsessed teenagers and young adult audiences.
-In 2019, Snapchat proudly recorded over 210 million active Snapchat users on the platform.
+The ‘stories’ feature, introduced two years after the app’s inception, gained popularity and helped the platform carve a niche for itself among the mobile-obsessed teenagers and young adult audiences.
+In 2021, Snapchat proudly recorded over 293 million daily active Snapchat users on the platform.
 And now, brands can’t help but experiment with the platform’s offerings via Snapchat Marketing!

 1. Auto-Delete Photo Messages